 Since both of your layers are set up, we need to be able to hide a large number of pixels all at once.
 You can do this with a layer mask.

 To add a layer mask, select your layer and click on the Layer Mask Button.
 You will see a white layer mask pop up next to the layer.

 Step 3: Setup Your Foreground Color To Black

-So for this process to work, make sure that your Foreground Color is black.
+So, for this process to work, set the Foreground Color to Black.

 Step 4: Fill Your Selection With Black On The Layer Mask

 Now that your layers are set up and your Foreground Color is set to black, it’s time for you to select the area you want to erase from the layer mask.

 You can select the area using the Quick Selection Tool or the method in the previous section using a Quick Mask.